-Watch this video on 6 ways managers can improve team creativity and decision making.
+Watch this video on 6 ways managers can improve creativity and team decision making.

-In effective group decision making, there needs to be a balancing between what the group leader does and what group members do.
+In effective team decision making, there needs to be a balancing between what the group leader does and what group members do.
 This is an important focus in group decision-making strategies that promote positive company culture and outcomes.
 The key is balancing the leader’s creativity with the group’s creativity to reach the optimal zone.

 If you are looking to expand the zone of decision-making creativity in your workplace, here are six suggestions to consider.